-When people see a bow stabilizer they sometimes get intimidated by how it works and end up not using them.
+When people see a bow stabilizer sometimes they get intimidated by how it works and end up not using them.
 They think that it’ll get in the way or make your bow too heavy to use.
-If you throw those misconceptions away you’ll see that it’s a great edition to helping you get a nice, clean shot.
+If you throw those misconceptions away you’ll see that it’s a great edition to helping you get a nice and clean shot.
 Even the best bow stabilizer will change a novice archer’s mind once they use one.
 Archery stabilizers dampen noise and the vibrations on your bow.
 This goes hand in hand with your sight because it lets it settle faster, giving you more time to aim while you control your pull and release.
-Some of the best stabilizers on the market are the Bee Stinger stabilizer and the Mathews stabilizer.
+Some of the best stabilizers on the market are the bee stinger stabilizer and the mathews stabilizer.
 A front stabilizer is a piece that extends out the front of your bow and gives you a more tight feel when you’re at full draw.
 Rear back stabilizers and V brackets help balance your bow depending on what bow and setup you have.
 If you have more weight on the right side of your bow you can put on and angle a back bar so that it gives you more weight on your left side and vice versa.

 If your bow has more weight on one side or is unstable then your sight will have trouble adjusting and locking in.
 For those hunters that use different bows like a recurve or compound, you have the option of equipping a compound bow stabilizer and recurve bow stabilizer.
 When looking for a good stabilizer for your bow you should take the size, weight, and length into consideration.
 It’ll take some time making some fine changes or getting used to the weight but it’s sure to give you a faster and better shot.